MeghanvdMeer/M.I.N.DLab/index.md

 {% capture text %}
-We are a team of scientists that address both basic and applied questions in marine systems.
+We are a team of scientists that address both basic and applied questions in neuroscience and Psychology.
 We strive to build an inclusive environment in order to foster a more diverse, equitable, and productive scientific workforce.

 [Meet our team &nbsp;→](team)
 {:.center}